Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 ![manual_loft_bombing](../../../img/loft.jpg) _Example of the Loft bombing, the procedure stays the same for the AGM-45 Shrike_

+#### LABS Loft Employment

+This mode works exactly the same as it would for bombs so pre-planning is necessary.
+Select an IP calculate the timers and fly the same attack profile as for Loft bombing.
+Note that in this mode the Loft seeker of the AGM-45 Shrike needs to sense a differential pressure of 1 Bar and needs to sense a barometric height of over 18,000ft to arm itself and start searching.

 ### Direct Mode

 Direct mode employment of the AGM-45 is dependent on the crew knowing the